Logo

 Flamer?

-The other obvious caveat of the Flamer is the inability to quickly respond to incoming specials and elite shooters.
+The Flamer's primary caveat is its inability to quickly respond to incoming specials and elite shooters.
 Without an actual firearm, you are at the mercy of enemies who spawn outside your immediate vicinity.
 This is especially dangerous with disablers, who you will be forced to respond to with a dodge and follow-up attack, as opposed to the much safer method of simply gunning them down before they even get to you.

-This second dilemma is conveniently solved by the stealth build's other key ability, Blades of Faith.
-The throwing knives return your ability to neutralize priority targets from a distance before they can threaten you, an absolutely essential part of surviving the toughest encounters this game can throw at you.
+Blades of Faith conveniently solves this dilemma.
+The throwing knives restore your ability to neutralize priority targets from a distance before they can threaten you, which is essential to survival on high difficulties.
 Trying to do this with just the Flamer is very risky.
 The limited range and mobility, as well as the long draw and reload times, can easily be your downfall.
-But with Blades of Faith as a substitute for your gun, you are once again able to properly handle every situation, including those that the Flamer would normally struggle with.
+But with Blades of Faith, you are once again able to properly handle every situation, including those that the Flamer would normally struggle with.

 And oh, guess what?
 Now your horde clear problem is fixed.

 So...is the Flamer actually a good pick for a meta build?
-The answer is of course, no..not really
+The answer is of course, ̶n̶o̶.̶.̶n̶o̶t̶ ̶r̶e̶a̶l̶l̶y̶ (honestly it depends on how good you are with it)

 Despite how well it performs with this build, it is still not really adding anything you couldn't already do better with the rest of your kit or an actual ranged weapon.
 Without the i-frames and movement tech from Fury of the Faithful, the Flamer is still a risky weapon to use.